 The Country Living needs to be bolted to a countertop, or you can purchase an optional double-post clamp for portable use.

-And for refining large quantities of flour, you’ll want to consider the complete motorizing kit – powerful and reliable, it grinds at a cool 60 RPM to retain important nutrients.
+And for grinding large quantities of flour, you’ll want to consider the complete motorizing kit – powerful and reliable, it grinds at a cool 60 RPM to retain important nutrients.

-Country Living Grain Mill Motorization Kit, available on Amazon
+Country Living Grain Mill Motorization Kit, available on Lehman’s

 - Cast iron, V-groove flywheel for smooth, easy cranking

-Made in the USA, it comes with a limited lifetime warranty.
+Made in the USA, it comes with a limited lifetime warranty that covers defects in material and workmanship.

 An excellent choice for cracked grains, cereal textures, and fine flour for bread and pastry, this rugged model will last for generations.